-- 1) Tobacco product, alcohol and/or drug use is prohibited.
-Students are required to abide by Policy File JFCI on Tobacco, Alcohol and Drug Abuse. - 2) Gambling is not permitted. - 3) Offensive or vulgar language will not be tolerated. - 4) Public display of affection is not permitted. - 5) Theft is not permitted. - 6) Vandalism will not be tolerated. - 7) Insubordination will not be tolerated. - 8) The student dress code for regular school attendance must be followed unless changes have been authorized by the school administration and sponsors of the trip. - 9) Students will not be allowed to drive or use private vehicles going to or returning from the site of an out of town activity.
-School vehicles are only to be used.

-- 10) At no time will students be permitted to ride in private cars while in the town where the activity is taking place. - 11) Sponsors/coaches are in charge at all times and their instructions must be followed by all students. - 12) Should any problems arise, at any time, parent notification shall be mandatory and appropriate action taken.
-This may include parents being required to pick up their student at their expense. - 13) All sponsors/coaches will carry Emergency Medical releases with pertinent emergency information at all times.
+- 1. Tobacco product, alcohol and/or drug use is prohibited.
+Students are required to abide by Policy File JFCI on Tobacco, Alcohol and Drug Abuse. - 2.
+Gambling is not permitted. - 3.
+Offensive or vulgar language is not permitted. - 4.
+There should be no public display of affection. - 5.
+Students shall not shoplift or vandalize school buses, buses of other schools, restaurants, shops, etc. - 6.
+Insubordination will not be tolerated. - 7.
+The student dress code for regular school attendance must be followed unless changes have been authorized by the school administration and sponsors of the trip. - 8.
+Students will not be allowed to use private cars in going to or returning from the site of the activity.
+School vehicles only are to be used. - 9.
+At no time will students be permitted to ride around in private cars while in the town where the activity is taking place unless permission has been granted by - 10. the sponsors. - 11.
+Sponsors and chaperones are in charge at all times and their instructions must be followed by all students. - 12.
+Should any problems arise, at any time, parent notification shall be mandatory & appropriate action taken.
+This will include parents being required to pick up their student at their expense.
+Waiver should be signed at the beginning of each season stating such. - 13.
+All sponsors will carry Emergency Medical releases with pertinent emergency information at all times.

-Issued prior to 1977 Revised: 01/08/97; 05/12/14; 05/09/2022 Sweetwater County School District Number One State of Wyoming Board Policy JFC-R
+Issued prior to 1977 Revised 01108/97; 5/12/14 Sweetwater County School District Number One State of Wyoming Board Policy JFC-R